 Moser traveled to Milan, Hong Kong, London and Paris for Peter Marino projects.
 He worked for O.M.
 Ungers in Cologne and Hans Kolhoff in Berlin.
 He was a recipient of Cornell University's Edilitz Traveling fellowship and did research in Paris.

-Helene Lee is an architectural associate and project designer at SMA.
+Helene Lee is an associate at SMA.
 Since joining the studio in 2016, she has worked on residential projects, civic-private designs, and competitions.
 She brings to each project her creative vision, a refined design aesthetic, and innovative ideas about space and form.
 She has a Master of Architecture from Cornell University, and a Bachelor of Science in Architecture, with a minor in philosophy with distinction, from University at Buffalo.
 Her interest in architecture grew from her early exploration of both physical and implied spatial occupancy through her background in ballet and modern dance.

 Guido Garfunkel, an industrial designer with fifteen years of experience in the field of 3D architectural visualization, works with Stephen Moser Architect, creating renderings, 3D digital mapping, and animations for SMA projects.
 He has his own architectural rendering practice, Cromo3D, which he founded in 2014.
 Previously he worked as a rendering specialist in the offices of Peter Marino Architect and Rafael Vinoly Architects.
 He worked on projects by Jean Nouvel, Moshe Safdie, and Norman Foster, while at Archpartners, a boutique computer graphics studio.